How regenerative mob grazing can improve pasture health.

 Mob grazing is a term that was coined during a University of Nebraska grazing tour.
 According to Doug Peterson, who is a part of the Natural Resources Conservation Service, during one of these tours someone referred to the ultra-high density grazing as mob grazing and it stuck.

-Mob grazing is not a new concept.
+Mob grazing is not a new concept, but is part of a larger movement towards regenerative agriculture practices.
 It has been studied by agriculturalists for many years in many different types of agricultural practices, most recently in cattle.
 The key to mob grazing is multiple moves in one day and watching the performance of the land in each area and the health of your livestock as well.
 It's important to track which areas have been recently grazed and wait to graze there until the land has had time to break down the matter left behind and grow back.

 How do you get started?